mahmoud/clastic/docs/tutorial.rst

 The location name will be displayed to the user, whereas the full code will be transmitted as the data.
 The entries will be sorted by location name.
+We also pass default values for the form inputs:
+"UTC" for both the source and destination time zones, and the current UTC time for the date-time to convert.

 The ``home.html`` template is given below.